HomeESP32FreeRTOS TutorialsIntroduction to FreeRTOS on ESP32

 If the function returns pdPASS, the task was created successfully.
 Otherwise, if the system runs out of heap memory, the function will fail to create the task.

-Example – Two LED Tasks with Different Blink Rates
+Example: Two LED Tasks Blinking at Different Rates

 Let’s create two FreeRTOS tasks to blink two LEDs at different speeds.
 This shows true multitasking on ESP32 using the ESP-IDF framework.